kapustiansky/weather-app/README.md

-Weather App</br> Technology: React, Redux, Material-UI, used OpenWeather API, used Google Map API.</br>
+Weather App (PWA)</br> Technology: React, Redux, Material-UI, used OpenWeather API, used Google Map API.</br>

 What is done: